 #5 Take a PE exam preparation class

-Just be sure you ask the following questions to the agency offering the class before you sign up:
+Before you pay your hard-earned money though, ask the following questions to the agency offering the class:

 - Is the class taught in person?
 If yes, is remote learning an option?